Xavier Philippe (criminal): Youth and life

-Xavier Philippe was born on 8 November 1956 in Orléans.
-He was born a few minutes before his twin brother, Bertrand, and spent his childhood in a middle-class family in Orléans.
+Xavier Philippe was born on 8 November 1956 in Orléans, a few minutes before his twin brother, Bertrand.
+He was raised in a middle-class family in the same community.

-In 1971, at the age of 14, Philippe discovered a passion for business and negotiation: he bought mopeds, which he refurbished and resold.
-As an adult, his unusual career choices were reflected in his physical appearance: a hoarse voice caused by a crushed chest following a plane crash, an expressionless face, and terrible burns caused by his suicide attempt, in which he tried to set himself on fire.
+In 1971, at age 14, Philippe developed a passion for business, he bought and refurbished old mopeds, which he would then resell.

+As an adult, his appearance was distinguishable by his hoarse voice—caused by a crushed chest from a plane crash—as well as facial burns caused by a suicide attempt in which he tried to set himself on fire.

-With a vocational qualification in car bodywork and founder of a karate club with several hundred members, Philippe decided to go into the fur trade, while also managing a restaurant-nightclub located on a barge in Orléans.
+He gained a vocational qualification in car bodywork and founded a karate club with several hundred members.
+Philippe went into the fur trade, while also managing a restaurant-nightclub on a barge in Orléans.
 Philippe felt ‘crushed’ by his brother Bertrand's success and was extremely jealous of him.
-His business ventures were very similar to those of his twin brother and Tony Gomez.
-The latter stated, ‘As soon as we had something, he wanted to copy us.’
+His business ventures were very similar to those of his twin brother and to Tony Gomez, a French nightclub businessman.
+The latter stated, 'As soon as we had something, he wanted to copy us.'

-On the night of 21 to 22 August 1982, Philippe set fire to his brother and his partner's nightclub in Orléans.
+On the night of August 21, 1982, Philippe set fire to his brother's and his partner's nightclub in Orléans.
 Seriously burned, he went to a hospital to have his injuries treated.
 Investigators searched the hospitals and quickly identified Philippe because of his burns caused by the fire.
 Placed in police custody, Philippe admitted to attempting suicide and stated that he had burned down the nightclub to ensure his death.
 He denied any intention of killing his twin brother.
 For these acts, he was sentenced to three years in prison before being released in 1984.

-In 1989, their mother organised a reconciliation between Tony Gomez, Xavier and Bertrand, and the three of them joined forces to set up the Banana Café.
-Later, Philippe found himself in court after shooting at young people at another nightclub in the city.
-He served time in prison.
-A lover of antique weapons, he left to set up a transport company in Paris, before being imprisoned again for trailer theft and carrying prohibited weapons.
+In 1989, their mother organised a reconciliation between Tony Gomez, Xavier and Bertrand, and the three of them founded Banana Café, a gay nightclub in the Les Halles district.
+Philippe later found himself in court after shooting at young people at another nightclub in the city and served time in prison.
+He set up a transport company in Paris before being imprisoned again for trailer theft and carrying prohibited weapons.
 In 2000, Philippe became the manager of a bakery and pastry shop, partnering with Christophe Belle.
 They opened ‘l'Avion Délices’ in the Marais district of Paris.